 - Oops!Something went wrong.Please try again later.

-Assurant, Inc. (NYSE:AIZ) shareholders will have a reason to smile today, with the analysts making substantial upgrades to this year's forecasts.
-The consensus estimated revenue numbers rose, with their view now clearly much more bullish on the company's business prospects.
+FinVolution Group (NYSE:FINV) shareholders will have a reason to smile today, with the analysts making substantial upgrades to this year's forecasts.
+The revenue forecast for this year has experienced a facelift, with the analysts now much more optimistic on its sales pipeline.

 The Bottom Line